bluespec/Toooba/README.md

 Inc. for more information.

 ----------------------------------------------------------------
+## Build Instructions

+### Dependencies

+Build the Bluespec Compiler `bsc` from [this repository](https://github.com/B-Lang-org/bsc)

+You need Verilator with version 3.922 or later.
+You can build any version of Verilator from [this repository](https://github.com/verilator/verilator/releases).

+        $ verilator --version
+        Verilator 3.922 2018-03-17 rev verilator_3_920-32-gdf3d1a4

+### Generating Verilog RTL from BSV

+We currently only support the `RV64ACDFIMSU_Toooba_RVFIDII_verilator` build, so use the following commands to re-generate the Verilog RTL:

+        $ cd  builds/RV64ACDFIMSU_Toooba_RVFIDII_verilator
+        $ make compile

-### Building and running from the Verilog sources, out of the box
+### Building and running from the Verilog sources

+You must follow the steps in the previous section to generate the Verilog before simulation.
+Simulation does not work out of the box.
 In the Verilog-build directory:

             builds/RV64ACDFIMSU_Toooba_verilator/